Digital Curation Centre

 The Digital Curation Centre (DCC) was established to help solve the extensive challenges of digital preservation and digital curation and to lead research, development, advice, and support services for higher education institutions in the United Kingdom.

 Throughout its history the DCC has been an active organisation in the realm of digital preservation.
 In partnership with other institutions, the DCC has created and developed tools for tackling issues in digital preservation and curation.
 Such tools include a lifecycle model for data curation, a risk assessment for digital repositories, and an interview protocol to assist institutions in understanding their research data collections.

+Since July 2016, the DCC is no longer supported by Jisc funding.